Xscape Addresses Dress Drama After Soul Train Awards - ExBulletin

 I was like T, you told me you were wearing a gold dress, Tiny details the communication between the two on the day of the event.
 She shared that LaTocha brushed it off saying she was wearing gold accessories.

-The The women insist throughout the clip that it was no big deal for them and that the incident sadly ended up eclipsing the award they were honored with.
+The ladies insist throughout the clip that it was no big deal for them and the incident sadly ended up eclipsing the award they were honored with.

 We had no idea it would explode to be as big as it was, Kandi said.
 We talked more about the dress than the price itself.
 And it was like the fulfillment of a lifetime for us, nobody wanted that.